StevenHeffner/jQuerySnakeProject/README.md

    }
    ```

+### Style your pixels
+####
+Now your page should have 400 divs created, but they're probably invisible and stacked in a column.
+We need to add some styling:

+* Style your `pixels` so that they all fit into the game window you created.
+I would use percentages to set their width and height.
+You'll have to mess around with the css to get them to be stacked tight.
+####

 This will give us the affect of adding rows and columns onto the divs we're appending.
-With css something along the lines of:
+Your css should look something along the lines of:

 ```
 .cell-square {